 Four-Year College Counseling

-» self-reflection and discovery on what will be the right college “fit”
+- Self-reflection and discovery on what will be the right college “fit”

-» the importance of self-advocacy throughout the college search
+- The importance of self-advocacy throughout the college search

-» instruction on researching colleges and building a balanced college list
+- Instruction on researching colleges and building a balanced college list

-» tips on how to get the most out of a college fair and campus visit
+- Tips on how to get the most out of a college fair and campus visit

-It is common for juniors to take their first SAT in January and ACT in February or April, and all juniors are advised to take both tests at least once).
+It is common for juniors to take their first SAT in January, and ACT in February or April (students are advised to take both tests at least once).
 By the end of junior year, using cumulative GPA and test scores college counselors are able to help families get a sense of expected admission outcomes.